Documentary film: 1900–1920

 Travelogue films were very popular in the early part of the 20th century.
 They were often referred to by distributors as "scenics".
 Scenics were among the most popular sort of films at the time.
 An important early film which moved beyond the concept of the scenic was In the Land of the Head Hunters (1914), which embraced primitivism and exoticism in a staged story presented as truthful re-enactments of the life of Native Americans.

 Contemplation is a separate area.
-Pathé is the best-known global manufacturer of such films in the early 20th century.
+Pathé was the best-known global manufacturer of such films in the early 20th century.
 A vivid example is Moscow Clad in Snow (1909).

 Biographical documentaries appeared during this time, such as the feature Eminescu-Veronica-Creangă (1914) on the relationship between the writers Mihai Eminescu, Veronica Micle and Ion Creangă (all deceased at the time of the production), released by the Bucharest chapter of Pathé.

 Early color motion picture processes such as Kinemacolor (known for the feature With Our King and Queen Through India (1912)) and Prizma Color (known for Everywhere With Prizma (1919) and the five-reel feature Bali the Unknown (1921)) used travelogues to promote the new color processes.
 In contrast, Technicolor concentrated primarily on getting their process adopted by Hollywood studios for fiction feature films.

 Also during this period, Frank Hurley's feature documentary film, South (1919) about the Imperial Trans-Antarctic Expedition was released.
 The film documented the failed Antarctic expedition led by Ernest Shackleton in 1914.